akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 Starting an actor on a remote node—so called remote deployment—isn't supported in Typed.

-The main reason is that we would discourage this feature since it often results in a too tight coupling between nodes and failure handling.
+This feature would be discouraged because it often results in tight coupling between nodes and undesirable failure handling.
 For example if the node of the parent actor crashes, all remote deployed child actors are brought down with it.
 Sometimes that can be desired but many times it is used without realizing.
-This can be achieve by other means, such as using `watch`.
+This can be achieved by other means, such as using `watch`.

 ## Routers